DemocracyClub/Website/democracy_club/apps/report_2019/report.md

 ### Goals met or partially met

-#### “Better use of volunteer time; more diverse volunteer-base, and more data… [and a] five percentage-point increase in satisfaction at WhoCanIVoteFor.co.uk”
+**Better use of volunteer time; more diverse volunteer-base, and more data… [and a] five percentage-point increase in satisfaction at WhoCanIVoteFor.co.uk***

 In terms of better use of volunteer time, the year included a significant amount of technical work to improve the codebase of Candidates, our candidate-data crowdsourcing website.